SolidusSnake/lab_notes/Labs/Corrosion.md

 ![linpeas](./docs/corrosion/corrosion_08_linpeas.png)

 We see an interesting file - user_backup.zip - in "/var/backups".
 We download it to our local machine and try to see what is inside.
 Unfortunately, it is password protected.
-Fortunately for us, we have *john* to help with that!<br><br>
+Fortunately, we have *john* to help with that!<br><br>

 ```
 zip2john